ravalikodam/app-dpayments-autostart-scripts/README.md

-# This repository is utilized for the version control of automation scripts related to AutoStart of the services post OS patching.
+# AutoStart Automation Scripts

 **Introduction:**

+This repository is utilized for the version control of automation scripts related to AutoStart of the services post OS patching.
 The repository is divided into two main sections:

 1. AutoStart Scripts
    - Within this folder, you can find autostart scripts dedicated to each specific component.